 Other artists and bands performing at this year’s festival include: Evija Vebere, Garbanotas, Centre El Muusa at the fine-art photography centre Fotografiska Tallinn.

 Over recent years the concept behind The Tallinn Music Week has broadened out.
 Always seen as combining Eastern, Western and Central European contemporary music, it now also encompasses art, design and ideas, with the aim of stimulating the understanding of modern culture.
-Parallel to the music festival is a conference (29 to 30 March) where speakers will debate all elements of the music industry, including its role in shaping our future society.
+The other festival elements are a music industry conference at Nordic Hotel Forum and HALL, public talks, an art programme, music workshops for children and special events in the district of Lasnamäe.

-The centre-piece of the Week is the three-day music festival (28 to 30 March).
-For three nights, there will be 21 performances at 10 different venues, with 170 artists from 28 countries including Estonia, Russia, Finland, the UK, Canada, Belarus and Sweden.
-There will also be some free events throughout the city, together with food and craft beer.
+The centre-piece of the Week is the three-day music festival.
+155 artists from 19 countries will perform across the festival, withssome free events throughout the city, together with food and craft beer.

 The aim of the festival is not only to share and promote cultural interests but to also make the event user friendly for its many visitors.
-To this effect all venues used will be within a short walking distance of the three main hubs: the Estonian Academy of Arts, the Telliskivi Creative Hub and the Port Noblessner.
+To this effect all venues used will be within a short walking distance of the main hubs: the Telliskivi Creative Hub and the Port Noblessner.

 For ideas on some quirky activities to get up to in Estonia, click here.

-A full list of the performing artists can be found here.
+Further details of performing artists can be found here.